Libraries and Archives

 Wessex Film and Sound Archive

 The Wessex Film and Sound Archive has records of visual and aural history, from late Victorian times to the present day.
-The Archive contains over 32,000 film and sound recordings relating to central southern England, including film and tapes of local TV and radio, now available to study and enjoy.
+The Archive contains over 38,000 film and sound recordings relating to central southern England (including Hampshire, the Isle of Wight, Berkshire, Oxfordshire and Buckinghamshire), including film and tapes of local TV and radio, now available to study and enjoy.
 The Archive also has a 85 seat cinema for group viewing and listening.

 Yorkshire Film Archive

-The Yorkshire Film Archive is the public access film archive for Yorkshire and the Humber.
-They hold over 14,000 items of film and video tape, dating from the earliest days of film making in the 1880s to the present day.
+The Yorkshire Film Archive finds, preserves and provides public access to moving image made in or about the Yorkshire region.
+The YFA holds over 14,000 items of film and video tape, dating from the earliest days of film making in the 1880s to the present day.